How to become a Beekeeper

 Workbook –This gives you loads of practical information to help you develop your beekeeping skills.
 It is competency based and so concentrates on developing the basic skills (things you can do) and knowledge (things you need to know) you require to become a competent and safe beekeeper.
 It also concentrates on practical tasks rather than theory alone to help your understanding.

-Training modules – In addition there will be three further training modules in your first year.
+Training modules – In addition there will be three further training modules in your second year.

 The training is designed to take a practical but slow approach to the first year with the aim of building your confidence in handling bees and give you a good basic grounding in the day to day management of bees before you have to deal with your own colony.
 We strongly recommend that you do not get your own bees in the first season but spend it learning about bees by helping your Bee Buddy with theirs.
 At the end of the first season if the training has gone well you will be in a position to decide on an apiary site and buy appropriate equipment.
 At this point you will be in a good position to get and manage your own bees and work through the remaining competencies in the Workbook.